hrbigelow/streamvis/README.md

 (`Point` protobuf message) logically refer to one `PointGroup` protobuf via the `group_id` field.
 The SCHEMA provided to the server allows you to define which `PointGroup`s should be included in a given plot.

+You can use the same PATH for multiple runs of your application.
+If two runs are considered logically the same (such as when you are resuming from a training checkpoint), use the same `scope` when instantiating the `DataLogger`.

 ## Multi-plot page layouts